azimuth-cloud/azimuth-config/docs/configuration/16-local-customisations.md

   <private-key>
 ```

-and the public key must be added to the config repository as a *deploy key* (see relevant
+and the public key must be added to the config repository as a 'deploy key' (see relevant
 [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys)
 or [GitLab](https://docs.gitlab.com/ee/user/project/deploy_keys/) docs for more details).